 By Melody O’Neil

-In part one of the five-part series, What Is a Language-Based Learning Disability?, Bob Broudo talks about the early awareness of and research into Language-Based Learning Disabilities (LBLDs).
-This is part two.
-Part three will discuss remediation, four early intervention, and five a day-in-the-life of a family with children with LBLD.
+This is part two of the five-part series, What Is a Language-Based Learning Disability?
+In part one, Bob Broudo talks about the early awareness of and research into Language-Based Learning Disabilities (LBLDs), three discusses remediation, four early intervention, and five is a day-in-the-life of a family with children with LBLD..

 Language-Based Learning Disabilities (LBLDs) refer to an array of difficulties related to the understanding or processing of both spoken and written language.
 The number and severity of language difficulties can vary widely from person to person.
 LBLDs can affect the following areas:

 - oral comprehension (receptive language)

 LBLD, Dyslexia, and Related Disabilities

 An individual diagnosed with an LBLD often has the specific diagnosis of dyslexia.
 Dyslexia is a phonologically-based reading disability that results in difficulty decoding words accurately, which affects reading fluency and then reading comprehension.

 Not all people diagnosed with an LBLD have dyslexia, although the majority will.
 It may be that their basic decoding and reading skills are intact; however, they may struggle with other areas of language processing and written or verbal expression.
 These difficulties may include:

 - dysgraphia, a disorder that affects spelling, punctuation, and handwriting

 - dyscalculia, a disorder that affects someone’s number sense, math reasoning, and ability to process math facts